microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/usertrainingcontenteventinfo.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents training event details of assigned trainings to users in a tenant in attack simulation and training.
+Represents training event details of assigned trainings to users in an attack simulation and training campaign.

 ## Properties
 |Property|Type|Description|